 Dolph Lundgren, actor, model, bodyguard.
-Won the European karate championships in 1980 and 1981.
-He was then awarded a Fulbright scholarship to MIT, but he lost interest in college after he was hired to be a bodyguard for singer Grace Jones, who helped him build a career as a model and actor.
+After winning the European karate championships in 1980 and 1981, he was awarded a Fulbright scholarship to MIT.
+But he lost interest in college after he was hired to be a bodyguard for singer Grace Jones, who helped him build a career as a model and actor.

 Barbara Lynch, chef, owner of a $10 million group of restaurants in Boston.
 Dropped out of high school to be a runner for local bookies.
 Later worked for celebrity chef Todd English.
 "I started my first business venture in high school, placing bets for some of my teachers with bookies in Southie....
 I never did homework.
 I was failing everything.
 Senior year, they said I would have to go to summer school.
 There was no way I was doing that, so I dropped out."